nohaaltayeb/GCP_FinalTask/readMe.md

 ## Containerizing  python application

-I have created a one image for 2 containers  that connect a python app with redis database.
+I have created a one image for 2 containers  that connect a python app with redis database, and then push it to GCR.

 ```bash
 docker build -t python-app .